Evert Gummesson

-Evert Gummesson (born 1936) is Professor Emeritus of Service Marketing and Management at the Stockholm Business School, where he was formerly the Director of Research.
+Evert Gummesson (18 January 1936 – 2 April 2023) was Professor Emeritus of Service Marketing and Management at the Stockholm Business School, where he was formerly the Director of Research.
 He received his Ph.D. from Stockholm University, Stockholm School of Economics.
-He is a Fellow and Honorary Doctor of Hanken School of Economics, Helsinki, Finland, and a Fellow of the University of Tampere, Finland.
+He was a Fellow and Honorary Doctor of Hanken School of Economics, Helsinki, Finland, and a Fellow of the University of Tampere, Finland.

 Research

-Gummesson's research interest include services marketing, relationship marketing, service-dominant logic, organizational structure, grounded theory, case study methodology, and other research methodologies.
+Gummesson's research interest includes services marketing, relationship marketing, service-dominant logic, organizational structure, grounded theory, case study methodology, and other research methodologies.

-Professional Activities
+Professional activities

-He is a Senior Advisory Board member for the European Journal of Marketing.
+He was a Senior Advisory Board member for the European Journal of Marketing.